sohae-kim/rag-chat-resume/README.md

 ## Deployment

-This project is configured for deployment on Vercel:
+This project is configured for deployment on Vercel as a serverless function:

 1. Connect your GitHub repository to Vercel
 2. Set environment variables in the Vercel dashboard: